joaoheusi/FastApi-MongoDB-Boilerplate/README.md

 1. Create virtual environment using `python -m venv env`.
 2. Activate the virtual environment.
-3. Install dependencies with.
+3. Install dependencies with `pip install requirements.txt`

-` pip install requirements.txt`

 4. Create .env file on main folder with the following structure